gsathya/gsathya.github.io/content/blog/ssa/ssa.md

 ### Compiler theory

-To recap, we've talked about tracking values separately with temporary identifiers and tracking the flow of values across control flow with a "choose" function.
+To recap, we've talked about tracking values separately with temporary identifiers and tracking the values across control flow with a "choose" function.

 Interestingly, a classical compiler transformation called [Static single-assignment form](https://en.wikipedia.org/wiki/Static_single-assignment_form) (SSA) does exactly this!
 Tracking new values and re-assignments by creating a new temporary value is the core part of the SSA transform.
 The "_choose_" function we talked about earlier is simply the "_phi_" (Φ) function defined in the SSA form.